Hodge theory on Cheeger spaces: High codimension boundary conditions

 Unwinding the definitions, this is identified with the pull-back and restriction of $\cTR_{Y^1}(L) \lra Y^1.$ The Cauchy data map assigns to $u \in \cD_{\max}(N_q(P))$ the coefficients in its expansion,

-Now consider the differential operator $B^1$ on $Y^1$ which determines the boundary conditions there.
-Recalling that $\bar Y^1$ is a simple edge space with singular stratum $Y^2$ and link $M$, and that $B^1$ is an edge operator, we analyze its normal operator at points of $Y^2$,
+Now consider the bundle homomorphism $B^1$ on $Y^1$ which determines the boundary conditions there.
+Recalling that $\bar Y^1$ is a simple edge space with singular stratum $Y^2$ and link $M$, and that $B^1$ is a zero order (edge) operator, we analyze its normal operator at points of $Y^2$,

 This defines a domain at the level of normal operators consistent with $\cD_{\max, B^1}(L)$:

 The partially completed operator $P$ has indicial family at point $q \in Y^2$, given in local coordinates as